TanStack/query/docs/react/guides/ssr.md

 To clear the cache after it is not needed and to lower memory consumption, you can add a call to [`queryClient.clear()`](../reference/QueryClient#queryclientclear) after the request is handled and dehydrated state has been sent to the client.

 Alternatively, you can set a smaller `gcTime`.
+Avoid setting `gcTime` to `0`, as doing so may lead to a hydration error.

 ### Caveat for Next.js rewrites